-Following the widespread experience of employees working from home during the Covid-19 pandemic, some employers are starting to implement hybrid working arrangements on a longer-term basis.
-This Inbrief provides guidance on how to approach the introduction of hybrid working and the legal and practical issues to consider.
+Following the widespread experience of employees working from home during the Covid-19 pandemic, some employers are starting to implement remote working arrangements on a longer-term basis.
+This Inbrief provides guidance on how to approach the introduction of home and hybrid working and the legal and practical issues to consider.